 - Christ’s Deity – Throughout scripture, we see the deity or oneness of Christ with the Father.
 Paul spent much of chapter 1 laying that foundation.
 (Philippians 2:5-11; John 1:1, 14; John 8:58; Exodus 3:14-15; John 8:24; John 10:30-31; Hebrews 1:3-4; Colossians 1:15-17; John 17:4-5; Isaiah 7:14; Matthew 1:21-22; Isaiah 9:6, Isaiah 43:10-11; Micah 5:2, Luke 2:4-7; Isaiah 44:6; Revelation 1:7-8, 17-18)

 - Our completeness in Christ – this word “made complete” is in the present, passive tense which means that it’s a completed action with ongoing results.
 (Ephesians 1:3-14; Ephesians 2:1-5)

 - Circumcision – Circumcision in the Old Testament was the physical removal of flesh.
 It was a sign that a person belonged to the Lord.
-However, circumcision is of no value if the person’s heart is far from God.
+However, we learn in the New Testament that circumcision is of no value if the person’s heart is far from God.
 God has always been after the hearts of His people.
 (Romans 2:28-29, Philippians 3:2-3)